ratschlab/immunopepper/README.md

 *Mandatory input helper parameters*: These parameters are used for a better understanding of the input files.
 - `--kmer`: Kmer length
-- `--ids-cancer-samples`: List of all cancer samples on which to apply filtering.
-It is a list with the cancer sample id as provided in the expression matrix. #TODO: Is this correct?.
-If `--paths-cancer-samples` are provided they should be given in the same order.
-- `--mut-cancer-samples`: List of mutation modes corresponding to each cancer sample.
-The list should have the same number of entries as `--ids-cancer-samples`.
-The possible values are: ['ref', 'somatic','germline', 'somatic_and_germline'].
-If `--paths-cancer-samples` are provided they should be given in the same order.

 *Mandatory general output files*: Parameters for the files that are output by the software regardless of the filtering method.
 - `output-dir`: Absolute path to the output directory to save the filtered data.